 Education is a process of learning that all human beings, including children with special needs, can easily understand.
 Children with special needs have abnormalities or limitations that can sometimes be seen physically.
 However, sometimes the abnormalities come from mental conditions, which can cause further growth and development compared to normal children [1].
 There are several types of children with special needs, including children with intellectual disabilities.
-In this case, the child has a mental limitation called an intellectual disabilities require guidance in all aspects, including education [3].
+In this case, the child has a mental limitation called an intellectual disability or "tunagrahita" in Indonesian [2].
+Children with intellectual disabilities require guidance in all aspects, including education [3].
 Children with intellectual disabilities have limited intellectual abilities, making adapting to their surroundings and comprehending learning materials challenging.
 Law and government regulations state that special education is intended for students with various disorders, including those with below-average IQs.
 Education is a right for all individuals, regardless of whether they are normal or have special needs [4].